gkumarg/zipcode_time_series/README.md

-# National Home Value Analysis and Modeling
+# Forecasting National Home Values through Time Series Analysis

-Using time series modeling to analyze and forecast nation wide zipcode single family median home values using Facebook Prophet and ARIMA time series models.
+Using Facebook Prophet and ARIMA time series models to analyze and forecast US nationwide median home values by ZIP code.

-#### This README.pdf file will serve as a roadmap to this repository.
-The repository is open and available to the public.

-### Directories and files to be aware of:

-### • `zipcode` conda environment
+## Project Summary
+### Methodology
+Using approximately 20 years of published data from Zillow on the monthly median home sale price for nearly 15,000 ZIP codes across the U.S., we examine the projected growth in each ZIP code to see how that market is expected to change in five years.
+We first performed a five year forecast using the Facebook Profit model for each ZIP code, and then identified 5 candidate ZIP codes with at least 20 years of data and the largest five year percent growth.
+We performed cross-validation on the 5 candidate ZIP code models and forecasted the five year period with an ARIMA model to provide secondary evidence.

+### Key Results
+From our analyses, the top five ZIP codes based on 5 year appreciation rates are as follows:
+  * 34982 - Fort Pierce, FL - projected 71% 5-year appreciation
+  * 33982 - Punta Gorda, FL - projected 66% 5-year appreciation
+  * 34951 - Fort Pierce, FL - projected 65% 5-year appreciation
+  * 37209 - Nashville-Davidson, TN - projected 65% 5-year appreciation
+  * 15201 - Pittsburgh, PA - projected 64% 5-year appreciation

+The top three ZIP codes are located in coastal Florida communities.
+While these three ZIP codes have the largest percent growth, they have much larger confidence intervals than the last two, suggesting that Nashville and Pittsburgh may be “safer” investment opportunities.
+The large confidence intervals for the Florida communities may be a result of lingering effects from the 2008 recession.

+## Repo Guide and Setup

+Please clone this repo and then follow these instructions to set up the Python environment and source code.

+### _Python environment_
-This project relies on you using the [`environment.yml`](environment.yml) file to recreate the `zipcode` conda environment.
+This project relies on using the [`environment.yml`](environment.yml) file to recreate the `zipcode` conda environment.
 To do so, please run the following commands:

 ```bash
 # create the zipcode conda environment